Sara-Morillon/hooks/docs/useDrag_useDrop.md

 ### Arguments

-`source: string` - The source element.
+`source: string` - the source element.
 Don't forget to memoize stringified JSON objects.

-`onDrop: (source: string) => void` - The drop action.
+`onDrop: (source: string) => void` - the drop action.

 ### Returns

 An array containing:

-- `isDragged: boolean` - indicates weither the item is currently dragged
+- `isDragged: boolean` - indicates weither the item is currently dragged.
-- `IDragEvents` - an object containing events to attach to the draggable item
+- `IDragEvents` - an object containing events to attach to the draggable item.

 An array containing:

-- `isOver: boolean` - indicates weither a dragged item is currently over the target
+- `isOver: boolean` - indicates weither a dragged item is currently over the target.
-- `IDropEvents` - an object containing events to attach to the target
+- `IDropEvents` - an object containing events to attach to the target.